Generic selectors

 Would you like to know more about molecules, their structure and various types?

 The online molecules simulations on this page illustrate in an interactive way how a molecule is constructed and what are its main characteristics.
+We will learn about molecular structure, types of molecules, the geometry of molecules and what polarity of a molecule consists of and how it acts.

 A molecule is the smallest unit of a substance that still retains the chemical and physical properties of that substance.
 It is composed of two or more atoms that are bonded together by chemical bonds to form a stable structure.